kayleschmoyer/ConfigPro/README.md

 📌 Note the . at the end — that clones into the current folder (C:\ConfigPro) without nesting it in another subfolder.

+After the clone finishes, make sure you have the latest updates from the main branch:

+git pull origin main

 🧰 STEP 4: Install Node.js and PNPM
 ✅ A. Install Node.js